Anti-Fascist Council for the National Liberation of Yugoslavia: Invasion and uprising

-The Kingdom of Yugoslavia acceded to the Tripartite Pact on 25 March 1941 under pressure from the Nazi Germany.
+The Kingdom of Yugoslavia acceded to the Tripartite Pact on 25 March 1941 under pressure from Nazi Germany.
 The latter sought to protect its southern flank before the planned invasion of the Soviet Union, while ensuring the availability of transport routes and economic resources in the Balkans where the Greco-Italian War was in progress.
 In response to the pact, Royal Yugoslav Armed Forces generals staged a coup d'état deposing the government and Prince Regent Paul.
 Royal Yugoslav Air Force General Dušan Simović became the Prime Minister and the regency was abolished by declaring Peter II of Yugoslavia of age and thus the king even though he was only seventeen.

 On 6 April 1941, the Axis powers invaded and quickly occupied Yugoslavia.
 Parts of the country were annexed by its neighbours, and the Independent State of Croatia (NDH) was carved out as a Ustaše-ruled Axis puppet state.
 With the country's defeat imminent, the Communist Party of Yugoslavia (KPJ) instructed its 8,000 members to stockpile weapons in anticipation of armed resistance.
 By the end of 1941, the armed resistance spread to all areas of the country except Macedonia.
 Building experience in clandestine operation across the country, the KPJ proceeded to organise the Yugoslav Partisans as resistance fighters led by Josip Broz Tito.
 The KPJ believed that the German invasion of the Soviet Union had created favourable conditions for an uprising.
 The KPJ politburo founded the Supreme Headquarters of the National Liberation Army of Yugoslavia with Tito as commander-in-chief on 27 June 1941 and the Partisans waged war against the occupying powers until 1945.